Skip navigation

 • if you are taking topiramate to control seizures, you should know that you may continue to have seizures during your treatment.
 You may need to avoid activities such as swimming, driving, and climbing so that you will not harm yourself or others if you lose consciousness during a seizure.

 • tell your doctor if you if you drink alcohol.
-You should not drink alcohol within 6 hours before and 6 hours after you take extended-release capsules (Trokendi XR brand only).
-Your doctor may tell you not to drink alcohol while taking topiramate.
+Do not drink alcohol within 6 hours before and 6 hours after you take extended-release capsules.
+Your doctor may also tell you not to drink alcohol while taking other topiramate products.

 • you should know that topiramate can prevent you from sweating and make it harder for your body to cool down when it gets very hot.
 This happens most often in warm weather and to children who take topiramate.
 Avoid exposure to heat, drink plenty of fluids and tell your doctor if you have a fever, headache, muscle cramps, or an upset stomach, or if you are not sweating as usual.